|Nutrition Facts (per serving)|

 Make the Marinade

-- In a small saucepan, combine onions, sugar, vinegar, salt, and 2/3 cup water.
+In a small saucepan, combine onions, sugar, vinegar, salt, and water.
 Bring this mixture to a boil over high heat.

 Quick Pickle the Beets

-- Cover the beets well and refrigerate for several hours or overnight before serving.
-If you prefer, divide the beet and onion mixture into individual jars for gifts.
+If you prefer, divide the beet and onion mixture into individual jars for easy storage.